-Got a bit more spare time on your hands now that you’re retired, and thinking of doing some volunteering work?
+If you've got a bit more spare time on your hands following retirement, an empty nest or reduced working hours then volunteering could be a rewarding way to spend some time.
 If you’re a dog owner, your four-legged friend could get involved too.
 You know how much joy your pet gives you, so why not let them give comfort and companionship to others, as a Pets As Therapy dog.

 How smart is your dog?
 Take our test to find out